-A bowl of ice cream with homemade cherry sauce on top.
+A bowl of ice cream with homemade cherry wine sauce on top.

-A recipe for Fresh Cherry Wine Sauce with Ice Cream.
-It’s also great served over pancakes, yogurt, French toast, and more.
+A recipe for sweet fresh Cherry Wine Sauce.
+Perfect drizzled over ice cream, it’s also great served over pancakes, yogurt, French toast, and more.

-A bowl of ice cream with homemade cherry sauce on top.
+A bowl of ice cream with homemade cherry wine sauce on top.

-Still warm from the stove, this Cherry Wine Sauce is amazing drizzled over a bowl of creamy ice cream.
-Or, try it on yogurt, pancakes, French toast, perhaps even some pound cake!
+Still warm from the stove, this Cherry Wine Sauce tastes amazing drizzled over a bowl of rich ice cream.
+But it’s capable of much more!
+Try it poured over yogurt, pancakes, French toast, or even pound cake!

-A white bowl filled with Fresh Cherry Wine Sauce and Ice Cream.
+A white bowl filled with two scoops of vanilla icecream, with Cherry Wine Sauce drizzled on top, and granola sprinkled throughout.

 I thought I was done for the day.
 I certainly felt like I was done for the week.
 And it was only Monday.

-After several days of nonstop cooking, the kitchen sink was piled high, the counters were a battlefield, and the tables full of plates and cutting boards, and bowls of fruit.
+After several days of nonstop cooking, the kitchen sink was piled high, the counters were a battlefield.
+The tables were full of plates, cutting boards, and bowls of fruit.
 The dishwasher was struggling to keep up.
 But I had to dirty just one more dish.
 Okay, maybe just a couple more.
 I had one more thing to do.

 A bowl of fresh cherries.